Ethics in publishing

 12. The research with humans had to have the Declaration of Helsinki (reviewed in 2013), have the approval of a Bioethics Committee or a local, regional or national body that acts in its place to carry out the research.
 In addition, it must have the informed consent for research and publishing.
 RIICS promotes the privacy of participants in the research and in the publishing.
 It must be included in the manuscript, in the materials and methods section, that the research was approved by a bioethics committee and that the informed consent was used.
 The process used with the experimental subjects and the controls carried out must also be mentioned.

 13. Animal researches should also consider institutional and national standards of care and experimentation, the approval of a bioethics committee and report the procedure in the manuscript.
-Please consult and follow the guidelines of the International Association of Veterinary Editors on Ethics and Animal Welfare.
+Please consult and follow the Guidelines for animal research of the National Centre for the Replacement, Refinement and Reduction of Animals in Research: see The ARRIVE guidelines 2.0; and the Guide for the Care and Use of Laboratory Animals of the National Academy of Sciences.

 14. Authors are responsible for obtaining permission to reproduce all or part of the material used in the manuscript (text, tables, figures, etc.) which are not in the public domain or licensed for use.